mtholder/intro-python-phylogenetics/query-wikipedia-README.md

 is a way to loop over every row of the table.
 We can use a boolean to tell whether or not we have found the "magic" header row.
-So we can capture the names in the table with something like:
+Thus, we can capture the names in the table with something like:

     tax_names = []
     found_header = False